inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

   - Scalability
     - The system should maintain the specified response time even under a 50% increase in concurrent user traffic.
-    - Performance testing will be conducted regularly to identify and address potential bottlenecks as user load grows.

 - Database Scalability
   - The database architecture should scale horizontally to accommodate a growing volume of event data without compromising query response times.